Germans in South Africa

 German South Africans refers to South Africans who have full or partial German heritage.

 A significant number of South Africans are descended from Germans.
 Most of these originally settled in the Cape Colony, but were absorbed into the Afrikaner and Afrikaans population, because they had religious and ethnic similarities to the Dutch and French.
+German and Afrikaans (along with its parent language Dutch) are closely related Germanic languages.
 Later German migrants, especially during the Witwatersrand Gold Rush and the Natal German settlers of the 19th century, were integrated into English-speaking communities of Gauteng and Kwa-Zulu Natal.

 History

-Hundreds of Germans emigrated to the Cape Colony during the Dutch rule between (1652-1806) and in the succeeding centuries.
+Hundreds of Germans emigrated to the Cape Colony during the Dutch rule between (1652–1806) and in the succeeding centuries.
 In 1652 the Dutch East India Company's established a supplies station at the Cape of Good Hope under the command of Jan van Riebeeck.
 The party was made up of 90 settlers, most of them were Dutch & a number of people were from Germany.
 In the 1680s, more German farmers and women arrived at Cape Colony.
 In 1691, the population was 1000 Europeans especially Dutch (85%), German (5%) & Huguenots (10%) and 400 slaves.
 From this point onwards the white population increased to about 1300 by the year 1700.
 About 4000 Germans immigrated to the Cape during the Dutch period, almost all of them males.
 They came from all German-speaking areas of Europe.
 The Germans who arrived at the Cape in the seventeenth century were not emigrants but worked for the Dutch East India Company, perhaps initially in Holland, and then were sent to the Cape.
 Similarly in 19th century a lot of Germans came to the region on missionary purposes and settled in the region, followed by British assisted emigration of Germans to the Eastern cape region further boosted their population.